devXpro/gitlab/CLOUDFLARE_SETUP.md

 - Domain registered in Cloudflare
 - Server with Docker and Docker Compose
-- Ports 80, 443, 2222 open on server firewall
+- Ports 22, 80, 443 open on server firewall

 ## Step 1: Cloudflare DNS Configuration

 1. Go to Cloudflare Dashboard → Your Domain → DNS → Records

-2. Create two A records:
+2. Create three A records:

    **GitLab Web Interface:**
    ```